 Between the point of starting up and becoming successful, there are long dark nights.
 Nights which test you to the extreme.
 Some fail, some quit while some conquer.
 If you fail, nobody gives a shit about your struggles.
-It is only after the success that everyone start taking notes.
+It is only after the success that everyone starts taking notes.

 Shradha Sharma, founder of YourStory was at the top rung of CNBC and even to this day, holds the unique distinction of being the youngest AVP in the company.
 He connected to the entrepreneurs.
 Connection in a way that was emotional yet radical.
 She found one thing common among them.
 All of them had some great stories to tell.
 Stories that could inspire generations.
 Unfortunately, nobody was ready to scream out their journey.
 Shradha decided to take command.